gfou2310/cli_toy_rag/README.md

-# RAG PoC# RAG Assignment
+# RAG PoC

-A Retrieval-Augmented Generation (RAG) system built with Haystack that combines document retrieval with language model generation for accurate and context-aware responses.
+A Retrieval-Augmented Generation (RAG) PoC built with Haystack that combines document retrieval with language model generation for accurate and context-aware responses.

 ## Description